Law Enforcement

 Wheaton, IL 60189-5000

-You will receive a phone call notifying you that the complaint has been received.
+Upon request, you may receive a phone call or email confirming that your complaint has been received.

 - If you prefer to file a complaint in-person at the Forest Preserve District’s headquarters at 3S580 Naperville Road in Wheaton, a command officer will be made available to assist you.

 Your complaint will be thoroughly investigated.
-You may be contacted by phone or in-person and asked additional questions about your complaint.
+You may be contacted by phone, email, or in-person and asked additional questions about your complaint.

-An investigation will be completed in 30 days, pending normal circumstances.
-If it appears the investigation will take longer than 30 days, you will receive a letter advising when you may expect a reply.
+An investigation will be completed within 30 days, pending normal circumstances.
+If it appears the investigation will take more than 30 days, we will notify you of the expected timeframe for a reply.

-After the complaint has been investigated, the Chief of Law Enforcement will review the findings and notify you about the results.
+After the complaint has been investigated, the Chief of Law Enforcement or a designee will review the findings and notify you about the results.

 Citation Payment Information